TheIceCreamTroll/jpeg2png/README.md

+#### This fork doesn't change any code.
+It just adds Windows binaries for those who don't want to build it themselves.

 # jpeg2png
 ## Silky smooth JPEG decoding - no more artifacts!
 JPEG encoding loses information.
 But it is JPEG decoding that introduces artifacts by filling the missing information with noise.